 The heartiness of Hungarian Goulash is created by combining several simple, wholesome ingredients.
-We use fresh veggies and, of course, a generous amount of paprika to create intense earthy and smoky flavors in every bite.
+We use fresh veggies and, of course, a generous amount of paprika and bold spices to create intense earthy and smoky flavors in every bite.

-Here is everything needed to make an authentic and nourishing beef goulash:
+Here is everything needed to make an authentic and nourishing beef spicy goulash: